-As a demonstration of issues of invariance, consider the simple single dimensional model for 5 units.
-We plot these 5 units along a single dimension in Figure 3.
-The first row shows the baseline placing all 5 units in order.
-The second row shows a rightward shift of all 5 units (additive invariance).
+a rightward shift of all five units (additive invariance).
 Since the latent dimension is arbitrary, this move does not matter as long as all units move in a similar way and there are no assumptions made about where the center of the latent space is.